Part of the Palm family (Arecaceae), members of the Butia genus are called

 Water after becoming established:

 Do not mulch.
-The soil must dry quickly.
+The soil around its roots must dry quickly.

 Remove lower leaves when they become untidy.
 Remove flower stalks before the spathe cracks